 Fairmont Hotel Vancouver

-Situated in buzzy Yaletown, Opus has emerged from a recent redesign with a bold new aesthetic that’s evident as soon as you step into the lobby – it’s awash with rich fabrics in moody shades of fuchsia and deep purple.
-All of the rooms here come complete with ergonomic designer chairs, floor-to-ceiling windows and a spa bathroom with heated floor (luxe lovers will appreciate knowing that the toiletries are courtesy of cult beauty brand Malin+Goetz and bathrobes are by Italian label Frette.)
-Downstairs, the hotel’s restaurant La Pentola della Quercia serves up some of the city’s best Italian, while the OPUS Bar may even deliver some star-spotting – it has played host to visiting Hollywood A-listers such as Jennifer Lopez and Lady Gaga.
+Situated in buzzy Yaletown, Opus features a bold aesthetic that’s evident as soon as you step into the lobby – it’s awash with rich fabrics in moody shades of fuchsia and deep purple.
+All of the rooms here come complete with ergonomic designer chairs, floor-to-ceiling windows and a spa bathroom with heated floor (luxe lovers will appreciate knowing that the toiletries are courtesy of cult beauty brand Malin+Goetz and bathrobes are by Italian label Frette).